Money for higher education if you have a disability

 What is the Disabled Students’ Allowance?

-DSAs stands for Disabled Students’ Allowances.
+DSA stands for Disabled Students’ Allowance.
 These allowances are available for UK students applying for full-time and substantial part-time courses in higher education.
-The DSAs help pay for extra costs in attending a course as a direct result of a disability.
+DSAs help pay for extra costs in attending a course as a direct result of a disability.

 A DSA is not dependent on your family’s income and does not have to be repaid.

-Watch this video about 'What is the Disabled Student Allowance'.
+Watch the video 'What is a Disabled Students' Allowance?'